About Fund for the Public Interest

 VICE PRESIDENT AND DIRECTOR OF OUTREACH AND CIVIC ENGAGEMENT

-Doug directs the operations of The Public Interest Network’s membership services and oversees our work to engage citizens through in-person, telephone and mail contact.
-Prior to his current position, Doug started the first street canvassing program in the country for The Public Interest Network.
+Doug directs the operations of The Public Interest Network’s work to engage citizens through in-person, telephone and mail contact.
+Prior to his current position, Doug spent over 10 years working with our canvasses and canvassed and ran canvasses in 26 states.
+He also spent 20 years running our data and membership operation.
 Doug grew up in Delaware and now lives in Denver, where he enjoys running, reading, eating, skiing, watching baseball and spending time with his family.